-- 3.4.1 Aprons are defined areas on an aerodrome constructed to facilitate aircraft parking, boarding and disembarkation of passengers, loading and unloading of mail or cargo, refueling, and maintenance activities.
-There are two parking aprons, one for General Aviation aircraft and one for Commercial Aviation aircraft with apron parking stands 1 14; one service roadway connecting the General and Commercial Aviation aprons, one service road across the commercial apron and two service access roads, one each at either end of the commercial apron. - 3.4.2 Vehicles operating on either apron depicted in Figure 4 below shall give way to moving aircraft.
-Vehicles on the apron should also maintain a safe distance from parked aircraft.
-Additionally, on the commercial apron, red safety line markings denote areas which should be free of objects, vehicles, persons, or equipment while the aircraft engine is running.
+3.4.1 Aprons are defined areas on an aerodrome established to accommodate aircraft for parking, loading, and unloading of passengers, mail or cargo, fuelling, and maintenance (Refer to Figure 3 below).
+Vehicles operating on an apron shall give way to moving aircraft; vehicles on the apron should also maintain a safe distance from parked aircraft.
+Additionally, on an apron, markings denote areas that should be free of objects, vehicles, or equipment while aircraft engines are running.